The Cauchy problem of coupled elliptic sine-Gordon equations with noise: Analysis of a general kernel-based regularization and reliable tools of computing: Introduction

 In recent years, various types of regularization methods have been of continuous interest to researchers in a wide range of disciplines.
 We refer the reader to many interesting results in \cite{ARRV09,BD10,Bour07,HDL09,HL00,RT09}.
-We notably remark the studies of Tuan and his co-authors on the nonlinear elliptic equations for which they are strongly related to our tackled equation (\ref{eq:1.2})-(\ref{eq:1.3}).
+We notably remark the studies of Tuan and his co-authors on the nonlinear elliptic equations for which they are strongly relative to our system (\ref{eq:1.2})-(\ref{eq:1.3}) being tackled.
 In fact, the authors considered in \cite{TTTK15} the modified method to show that there exists a filtering kernel stabilizing the exponential instability when the spectral representation of solution is used.
 Only a short time ago, taking a more general nonlinear source term into account, they successfully obtained in \cite{TTKT15} a new landmark by using the truncation approach.
-In light of the aforementioned works, we put ourselves into the study of the modified method to regularize the system (\ref{eq:1.2})-(\ref{eq:1.3}).
+In light of the aforementioned works, we put ourselves in the study of the modified integral method to regularize the system (\ref{eq:1.2})-(\ref{eq:1.3}).